verbal-noun/snacks-in-a-van/README.md

 - _Usage:_
   1. We need to make a GET request to the URL above with the id of a chosen snack.
-  2. For example, if we cant to view information about 'Cappucino' snack, we would make a GET reqeust to: https://info30005-customer-backend.herokuapp.com/api/customer/menu/60802183979a5a92d4521bff
+  2. For example, if we want to view information about 'Cappucino' snack, we would make a GET reqeust to: https://info30005-customer-backend.herokuapp.com/api/customer/menu/60802183979a5a92d4521bff

 #### Customer starts a new order by requesting a snack